tvdboom/ATOM/docs_sources/user_guide/logging.md

 followed by the timestamp of the logger's creation, e.g.
 `ATOMClassifier_11May21_20h11m03s`.
 The logging file contains method calls, all printed messages to stdout with maximum verbosity, and any exception raised during running.
-Additionally, the logging entries for the `mlflow` and `optuna` libraries are redirected to the same file handler.
+Additionally, the logging entries of external libraries are redirected to the same file handler.

 <br>